What Is Hepatitis B?

 Most of these infections clear up without treatment.
 Others develop into chronic hepatitis B. This can lead to serious problems and death.

 The vaccine is given as an injection into the muscle.
 It is often given in a series of 3 to 4 shots over 6 months.

 Who Should Get Vaccinated and When?

-It is recommended that adults (aged 18 years or older) get vaccinated if they are at high risk for hepatitis B. High risk includes:
+Adults, 18 years or older, should get vaccinated if they are at high risk for hepatitis B. High risk factors include:

 - Being an IV drug user or having a history of injecting drugs

 - Having chronic kidney disease with or without dialysis

 - Liver disease such as hepatitis C virus infection, cirrhosis, fatty liver disease, or alcoholic liver disease

 - Having diabetes if you are younger than 60 years old